estiens/world_cup_json/README.md

 * https://github.com/fatiherikli/worldcup (displays World Cup results in the terminal)

+* https://github.com/ColtCarder/XMPP-World-Cup-Bot (XMPP bot for the games that will connect to any jabber/xmpp chat server in order to share information)

 ## BACKGROUND

 You can read a blog post about building the API here: